GoogleChrome/web.dev/src/site/content/en/media/add-media/index.md

 streaming capabilities called Kino.

 This section assumes you have a video file that is ready for embedding in a web page.
-A `.mov` file downloaded from a camera will not work—if that's all you have, see [Prepare media files for the web](/prepare-media/) then come back.
+A `.mov` file downloaded from a camera will not work.
+If that's all you have, see [Prepare media files for the web](/prepare-media/) then come back.

 This section covers these topics.